 - The “have you yet?” email: Asks recipients why they haven’t taken action yet and reminds them of the urgency to respond to the offer

-A conversion funnel can take a wide variety of forms, but no matter what, it should address the issues and challenges your customers face and offer your core product as the solution.
+A conversion funnel can take a wide variety of forms but, regardless of form, it should address the issues and challenges your customers face and offer your core product as the solution.
 Let’s go back to our two examples from above.

 You can apply this in your business by thinking about what challenges your product or service helps your customers to overcome.
 Then, you will need to create a funnel that gathers information from your leads about their own challenges, thereby creating an opportunity for you to step in with the solution and convert them into customers.